 Debt settlement is an agreement you can make with a creditor or debt collector when you’re struggling to pay off your debts.
 When you settle a debt, your creditor agrees to let you pay it off for less than you owe—in other words, to fully clear the debt despite only making a partial payment.

 This has obvious benefits, but also several downsides.
 For instance, when you settle a debt, your creditor will report it to the credit bureaus.
-Debt settlement counts as a negative mark on your credit report, which means it will damage your credit score.
+It counts as a negative mark on your credit report, which means that debt settlement will damage your credit score.

 Debt settlement also isn’t guaranteed to work.
 Your creditor also has no obligation to accept your offer of debt settlement.
 They’re free to negotiate for more money or to reject your offer entirely.